GayathriMovva/Eliza-Chatbot-Python/README.md

 3. Identifies the context of the conversation and responds appropriately
 4. Greet the users at the end of the conversation

+### Install latest version of Python and install the NLTK packages before running the program